the404devs/404-start/README.md

 - Rewrote CSS to make it easier to navigate.
 - Added fonts, since there's no way to guarantee they're installed on the user's system.
 - Changed page title from 'Welcome' to '404-Start' for consistency.
+- Added a tentative icon for this project.

 ### *0.1.5 (05/25/20)*
 ----------------------